 Typically, we associate migratory work with farmers or even the early 20th century.
 In the Southwest, where I grew up, I learned about migrant farmworker programs.
-But who knew that the Phoenix Roadrunners would eventually lead to Austin Matthews from Scottsdale, Az and winner of the Rocket Richard trophy for most goals in the NHL.
+But who knew that the Phoenix Roadrunners would eventually lead to Auston Matthews from Scottsdale, Az and winner of the Rocket Richard trophy for most goals in the NHL.

 Arizona State Fairground Brochure on the Coliseum, 1966, Arizona Memory Project.

 1960 Census Supplementary Reports: Rank of Cities of 100,000 or More: 1960 PC(S1)-7, census.gov

 2013 Summary of Community Profile and Trends, Phoenix.gov

 McCartney, Earl “ICE Factory”, The Arizona Republic, February 13, 1966, retrieved from https://www.newspapers.com/clip/78675623/arizona-republic/

 “Contract Signing” Arizona Republic, June 17, 1965.
 Retrieved from Clipping from Arizona Republic – Newspapers.com

 Phoenix Roadrunners’ Logo, wikimedia.
 Retrieved from PHXRoadrunnersWHA – Phoenix Roadrunners (WHA) – Wikipedia